 Vehicle must be available for retail purchase or lease at a licensed dealership.
 Private sales are not eligible for the program.

 Register the used vehicle with the Massachusetts RMV for a minimum of 36 consecutive months for use in the Commonwealth.
+Vehicles purchased or leased outside the Commonwealth of Massachusetts are eligible to receive a rebate as long as the vehicle is registered with the Massachusetts RMV.

 Applicants must not make or allow any modifications to the vehicle’s emissions control systems, hardware, or software calibrations.

-Applicants must agree that that any emission reductions generated by the purchased vehicle will not be used as marketable emission reduction credits, to offset any emission reduction obligation of any person, or to generate a compliance extension or extra credit for determining regulatory compliance.
+Applicants must agree that any emission reductions generated by the purchased vehicle will not be used as marketable emission reduction credits, to offset any emission reduction obligation of any person, or to generate a compliance extension or extra credit for determining regulatory compliance.

 DOER reserves the right to request voluntary participation from rebate recipients in ongoing research efforts that support MOR-EV and DOER goals.